 The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2018 is 1.5%.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2019 is 1.4%.

-Discount Rate: The discount rate used to measure the total pension liability was lowered from 7.20% to 7.00% for the December 31, 2017 valuation.
+Discount Rate: The discount rate used to measure the total pension liability was calculated at 7.00% for the December 31, 2018 valuation.
 The discount rate is in line with the long-term nominal expected return on pension plan investments.
 The calculation of the net pension liability is a present value calculation of the future net pension payments.
 These net pension payments assume that contributions from plan members will be made at the current statutory contribution rate and that contributions from employers will be made at the contractually required rates, actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Net Pension Liability to Changes in the Discount Rate: The following presents the net pension liability of the plan at June 30, 2018 calculated using the discount rate of 7.00%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1-percentage point lower (6.00%) or 1-percentage point higher (8.00%) than the current rate:
+Sensitivity of the Net Pension Liability to Changes in the Discount Rate: The following presents the net pension liability of the plan at June 30, 2019 calculated using the discount rate of 7.00%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1-percentage point lower (6.00%) or 1-percentage point higher (8.00%) than the current rate:

-Net Pension Liability 1% Decrease (6.00%) Current [Discount Rate (7.00%) 1% Increase (8.00%) \$ 40,993,083.00 \$ 21,494,201.00 \$ 5,132,707.00
+Net Pension Liability 1% I Decrease (6.00%) Current I Discount Rate (7.00%) 1% I ncrease (8.00%) \$ 41,705,843.78 \$ 21,912,637.00 \$ 5,308,659.00

-Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: For the year ended June 30, 2019, the University recognized pension expense of \$5,260,430.00.
-At June 30, 2019, the University reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: For the year ended June 30, 2020, the University recognized pension expense of \$8,214,113.00.
+At June 30, 2020, the

+University reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: